jramz87/CS_361_MS-A/README.md

 }
 ```

-That's it!
-The component connects to the running backend automatically.
+The component should connect to the running backend automatically.

 ## API Usage